kuzzleio/sdk-java/doc/3/core-classes/kuzzle/disconnect/index.md

 Closes the current connection to Kuzzle.

-Disconnects the SDK from the Kuzzle server using the subsequent protocol `Disconnect` method.
+Disconnects the SDK from the Kuzzle server using the underlying protocol `Disconnect` method.

 ## Arguments